fw-ai-external/reward-kit/development/CONTRIBUTING.md

 **Installation and Setup:**

 1.  **Install pre-commit**:
-    If you installed development dependencies with `pip install -e ".[dev]"`, `pre-commit` should already be installed.
-If not, you can install it via pip:
+    If you installed development dependencies with `.venv/bin/pip install -e ".[dev]"`, `pre-commit` should already be installed.
+If not, you can install it via the virtual environment's pip:
     ```bash
-    pip install pre-commit
+    .venv/bin/pip install pre-commit
     ```

 2.  **Install the git hooks**: